-NOTE: No effort is being made by EMA, the EMA Digital Council or Motion Picture Laboratories to in any way obligate any market participant to adhere to the Common Metadata or EMA Metadata.
-Whether to adopt the Common Metadata and/or EMA Metadata in whole or in part is left entirely to the individual discretion of individual market participants, using their own independent business judgment.
-Moreover, EMA, the EMA and Motion Picture Laboratories each disclaim any warranty or representation as to the suitability of the Common Metadata and/or EMA Metadata for any purpose, and any liability for any damages or other harm you may incur as a result of subscribing to this Metadata.
+NOTE: No effort is being made by EMA, the EMA Digital Council, Digital Entertainment Group or Motion Picture Laboratories to in any way obligate any market participant to adhere to this specification.
+Whether to adopt this specification in whole or in part is left entirely to the individual discretion of individual market participants, using their own independent business judgment.
+Moreover, EMA, the EMA Digital Council, Digital Entertainment Group and Motion Picture Laboratories each disclaim any warranty or representation as to the suitability of this specification for any purpose, and any liability for any damages or other harm you may incur as a result of the use of this specification.

 Revision History